IABTechLab/uid2docs/api/v1/sdks/snowflake_integration.md

 # Snowflake Integration

 [Snowflake](https://www.snowflake.com/) is a cloud data warehousing solution, where you as a partner can store your data and integrate with UID2.
 Using Snowflake, UID2 enables you to securely share authorized consumer identifier data without exposing sensitive PII.
-You have the option to query the Operator Web Services directly for the consumer identifier data, however, the Snowflake UID2 integration offers a more seamless experience.
+Even though you have the option to query the Operator Web Services directly for the consumer identifier data, the Snowflake UID2 integration offers a more seamless experience.

 The following diagram illustrates how you engage with the UID2 integration process in Snowflake: